cfbastarz/cfbastarz.github.io/docs/index.md

 ## Outside Work

-I am most interested in personal computing in general and I also like to tinker with electronics devices.
-I am also a music passionate (classic rock and metal) and I also play guitar (acoustic and electric).
+I am most interested in personal computing in general.
+I am a music passionate and I also play guitar.

 ## Contact